fxnn/gowatch/README.md

 * **[stretchr/testify](http://github.com/stretchr/testify)** brings assertions to Go, just the way they feel right.
   Great for testing!
-* **[go-yaml/yaml](https://github.com/go-yaml/yaml)** (un)marshalls YAML files into native Go data structures with few more than a single line of code. gowatch wouldn't have to configuration files it has without this library.
+* **[go-yaml/yaml](https://github.com/go-yaml/yaml)** (un)marshalls YAML files into native Go data structures with few more than a single line of code. gowatch wouldn't have the configuration files it has without this library.

 ...among others.
 Thanks a lot for your work!